schwartzadev/notes/README.md

 }
 ```

-Once you have made the database and the `Config.java` file, you should be ready to go.
+Once you have made the database and the config file, you should be ready to go.
 Run the program by running `Main.main()`